MC Sapão: Health issues and death

 On April 10, 2019, he was hospitalized due to a severe case of pneumonia, dying nine days later, on April 19, at the age of 40.
-He was buried one day later at the Caju Cemetery in Rio, and was survived by his wife Alessandra Fernandes and four children – Pedro, Kevin, Odara and Brisa.
+He was buried one day later at the Cemitério da Penitência in Caju, Rio, and was survived by his wife Alessandra Fernandes and four children – Pedro, Kevin, Odara and Brisa.

 His scheduled performance at Rock in Rio 8 was subsequently cancelled.

 Influences

 Sapão stated in a 2015 interview that his musical style was mostly influenced by American funk, soul and pop artists such as Michael Jackson, Stevie Wonder, Ray Charles and Lionel Richie.